What you need to know about buying car insurance in Florida

 Why is car insurance so expensive in Florida?

 In addition, Florida is a no-fault insurance state.
-This type of coverage tends to increase car insurance costs.
-As noted above, no-fault insurance rules result in more cases of fraud as drivers try to game the system by faking or exaggerating injuries.
-Some people do this repeatedly.
+This type of coverage tends to increase car insurance costs due to fraud, Chapman says, because some drivers try to game the system by faking or exaggerating injuries.

-"Florida litigation has reached an all-time high, and trying to price an auto insurance product in today’s market is very difficult," Chapman says.
+"Florida litigation has reached an all-time high, and trying to price an auto insurance product in today’s market is very difficult," he says.

 What is an FR-44 and do I need one?

 An FR-44 form, sometimes called a certificate of financial responsibility, is not car insurance.
-Rather, it is a statement filed on your behalf by your insurer in the event that you are convicted of a serious moving violation, such as DUI, or have otherwise had your license suspended.
-The form is filed with the state department of motor vehicles.
+Instead, it is a statement filed on your behalf by your insurer if you are convicted of a serious moving violation, such as DUI, or have otherwise had your license suspended.
+The form is filed with your state’s Department of Motor Vehicles.

 FR-44s are only used in Florida and Virginia.
 Most other states use a similar certification called an SR-22.